CRGE Investors Have Opportunity to Lead Charge Enterprises, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charge Enterprises, Inc. ("Charge" or the "Company") (NASDAQ: CRGE).
+LOS ANGELES, June 17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charge Enterprises, Inc. ("Charge" or the "Company") (NASDAQ: CRGE).

 Class Period: December 15, 2021 – February 28, 2024